runtimeverification/gitbook-kontrol/guides/bytecode-verification.md

 ## Getting Bytecode

-There are several ways to get contract bytecode:
+There are several ways to get contract bytecode from the blockchain:

 1. **From Etherscan**:
    - Navigate to the contract's page